-- 3.30 Semester 1 and Trimester 1 are identical, run concurrently and comprise 12 weeks of learning and teaching followed by an examination, marking and moderation period. - 3.31 Semester 2 and Trimester 2 are identical, run concurrently and comprise 12 weeks of learning and teaching followed by an examination, marking and moderation period. - 3.32 Trimester 3 runs during the Summer Vacation period, comprises ten weeks of learning and teaching (rather than 12) and is followed by an examination, marking and moderation period. - 3.33 Full-time and part-time students normally commence their period of study in September or January (or June for a Trimester based delivery) and course structures and content reflect these common starting points.
-After initial registration the pattern of student learning varies, depending on their registration status and pace of learning. - 3.34 Associate Colleges, whether in the UK or overseas, delivering a curriculum leading to an Anglia Ruskin award are required to adopt an academic calendar which ensures that assessment outcomes are submitted at the appropriate time for consideration by the relevant Departmental Assessment Panel and the Anglia Ruskin Awards Board within Anglia Ruskin University. - 3.35 The Senate is responsible for approving annually, in the Autumn, the Semester and Trimester academic calendars for the following academic year.
-These are published at www.anglia.ac.uk/calendar.
+- 3.30 Trimester 1 comprises 11 weeks of learning and teaching followed by a revision week and an examination, marking and moderation period. - 3.31 Trimester 2 comprises 11 weeks of learning and teaching followed by a revision week and an examination, marking and moderation period.

+- 3.32 Trimester 3 runs during the Summer Vacation period and comprises 11 weeks of learning and teaching followed by a revision week and an examination, marking and moderation period - 3.33 Full-time and part-time students normally commence their period of study in September or January (or occasionally May for course with a Trimester 3 entry point) and course structures and content reflect these common starting points.
+After initial registration the pattern of student learning varies, depending on their registration status and pace of learning. - 3.34 Associate Colleges, whether in the UK or overseas, delivering a curriculum leading to an Anglia Ruskin award are required to adopt an academic calendar which ensures that assessment outcomes are submitted at the appropriate time for consideration by the relevant Modular Assessment Panel and the Anglia Ruskin Awards Board within Anglia Ruskin University. - 3.35 The Senate is responsible for approving the academic calendar which is published at www.aru.ac.uk/calendar.